 In January 2013, he founded Mike Bosworth Leadership in which he provides keynote speeches, workshops and executive coaching.

 For generations, we knew what we were supposed to be selling: products.
 This meant cars, houses, office space, vacuum cleaners, furniture, what have you.
 It was a pretty simple proposition.

 But then high-tech came along.
-There was all kinds of hardware—computers, monitors, peripherals, cabling, routing.
-And it didn't run without software: operating systems, applications, databases, interfaces and more.
+There were all kinds of hardware—computers, monitors, peripherals, cabling, routing.
+And it didn’t run without software: operating systems, applications, databases, interfaces and more.
 Nor could it be delivered without a fair amount of service: installation, tech support.
 A salesperson trying to sell all these products and services at once to a business that needed them could drown the prospect in data and leave them totally confused.

 Fortunately, very early on in the high-tech revolution, a couple of bright individuals came up with the idea of solution selling.
 You didn’t try and endlessly list out a bunch of products and services—you sold the whole thing as a solution to a company’s problems.
 This made it possible to tailor a list of products and services to a company’s exact needs.

 Solution Selling caught on with other industries as well, and was finally put into cohesive form by sales executive and trainer Michael Bosworth, in his 1994 book Solution Selling: Creating Buyers in Difficult Selling Markets.
 In 2003 an updated version of Solution Selling methodology was put into book form by Keith Eades, in the book The New Solution Selling: The Revolutionary Sales Process That is Changing the Way People Sell.

 Solution selling paved the way for the consultative sales model, in use in many industries today.
 Solution selling consists of these rough steps as a sales process:

 - Offering a potential solution or solutions

 - Demonstrating conclusive proof and ROI of the solution